In Brazil, a parrot puppeteer’s death stirs the nation

 Her homage reflects in part why “Mais Voce” became so popular.
 While featuring standard morning show fare – an upbeat mix of recipes, celebrities and the like – Braga didn’t shy from disclosing personal struggles, according to Mauricio Stycer, a prominent television critic and columnist.
 And Louro José complemented her with his carefree mocking and sarcastic jokes.

 “The commotion it’s causing is because it’s a doll that, together with a person, came into your home Monday to Friday for two decades,” Stycer said.
 “As strange as it may seem, it became natural.
-The character became part of people’s lives.
+The character became part of people’s lives.”

 Louro José often wore costumes, and even traveled.
-Veiga had previously described his character as “a troublemaker, grumpy, a flirt, a charmer.
+Veiga had previously described his character as “a troublemaker, grumpy, a flirt, a charmer.”

 The program drew 13 million daily viewers on average in 2020, the most in Brazil for its time slot, according to Globo, the channel that airs it.
 Brazilians wrote condolence messages on social media; some even posted fan art.
 Celebrities including singers Ivete Sangalo and Luan Santana, as well as YouTube influencer Felipe Neto, shared their sorrow with their tens of millions of followers.